macchiato-dev/ristretto/prosemirror-bundle.md

 function detachedDoc() {
     return _detachedDoc || (_detachedDoc = document.implementation.createHTMLDocument("title"));
 }
+function maybeWrapTrusted(html) {
+    let trustedTypes = window.trustedTypes;
+    if (!trustedTypes)
+        return html;
+    // With the require-trusted-types-for CSP, Chrome will block
+    // innerHTML, even on a detached document.
+This wraps the string in
+    // a way that makes the browser allow us to use its parser again. return trustedTypes.createPolicy("detachedDocument", { createHTML: (s) => s }).createHTML(html);
+}
 function readHTML(html) {
     let metas = /^(\s*<meta [^>]*>)*/.exec(html);
     if (metas)